ObjectModules/deploy/[Mapping]-Merging.md

 Therefore the kind of employment that represent this mapping will also bring _[[the three (3) employments|[Mapping]-Employment#the-three]]_ into its employment task.
 In our concept we call this task as _a merging_.

-This will make all employments numbers even.
-It will be also four (4) exactly the same as when we do every step of mapping of this concept since the beginning.
+This will make the number of all employments even.
+It will be also four (4) exactly the same number as when we do every step of mapping of this concept since the beginning.

 ###Placement
 See that there is a separated line.
 The line is separating a dotted line.
 Means they are the exit points.
 Here we can place another employment.